Updated on 19th December 2021

 If you’re lucky enough to join in (held late May on odd-numbered years) you’ll find traditional Cornish dancing, a street parades, Cornish pastry bake-offs, and all sorts of other entertainment.

 Exploring the Copper Coast

 Since the towns of Wallaroo and Kadina are only a short drive away, it makes a lot of sense to work them into your itinerary.
-Kadina, being the biggest town on the Yorke Peninsula, has several bigger grocery stores and a Target among other things, which is handy if you realise you’ve forgotten something.
-At the Farm Shed Museum and Tourist Centre, you’ll find a cute miniature train.
+Some of our favourite spots to eat and fish are in Wallaroo in particular, and Kadina is the biggest town on the Yorke Peninsula so great for procuring supplies.

 Exploring further afield